 The analog programmable system creates application specific combinations of both standard and advanced analog signal processing blocks.
 These blocks are then interconnected to each other and also to any pin on the device, providing a high level of design flexibility and IP security.
 The features of the analog subsystem are outlined here to provide an overview of capabilities and architecture.

-Flexible, configurable analog routing architecture provided by analog globals, analog mux bus, and analog local buses.
+- Flexible, configurable analog routing architecture provided by analog globals, analog mux bus, and analog local buses. - High resolution Delta-Sigma ADC. - Two 8-bit DACs that provide either voltage or current output.